Hand dryer: Hygiene and health

-The World Health Organization (WHO) and the Centers for Disease Control and Prevention both stress the importance of frequent and thorough hand washing followed by their complete drying as a means to stop the spread of bacteria.
+The World Health Organization (WHO) and the Centers for Disease Control and Prevention both stress the importance of frequent and thorough hand washing followed by complete drying as a means to stop the spread of bacteria.
 Bacteria transmit more easily from wet skin than from dry skin.
-WHO recommends that everyone “frequently clean [their] hands…” and “dry [them] thoroughly by using paper towels or a warm air dryer.”
-The Centers for Disease Control and Prevention report that, “Both [clean towels or air hand dryers] are effective ways to dry hands.”
+WHO recommends that everyone "frequently clean [their] hands" and "dry [them] thoroughly by using paper towels or a warm air dryer".
+The Centers for Disease Control and Prevention report that "both [clean towels or air hand dryers] are effective ways to dry hands".

-A study in 2020 found that hand dryers and paper towels were both found to be equally hygienic hand-drying solutions.
+A study in 2020 found that hand dryers and paper towels were equally hygienic hand-drying solutions.

 Other research suggests paper towels are much more hygienic than the electric hand dryers found in many public toilets.
 A review in 2012 concluded that "From a hygiene standpoint, paper towels are superior to air dryers; therefore, paper towels should be recommended for use in locations in which hygiene is paramount, such as hospitals and clinics."

-In 2008, a study was conducted by the University of Westminster, London, and sponsored by the paper-towel industry the European Tissue Symposium, to compare the levels of hygiene offered by paper towels, warm-air hand dryers and the more modern jet-air hand dryers.
+In 2008, the University of Westminster conducted a study to compare the levels of hygiene offered by paper towels, warm-air hand dryers and the more modern jet-air hand dryers, with the sponsorship of the European Tissue Symposium (which represents the paper-towel industry).
 The key findings were: